kairwang/book-notes/README.md

 ## Overview

 This project is a web application for managing book notes.
 Users can add, edit, and view books along with their ratings, read dates, cover images, and short reviews.
-Additionally, allows users to mark books as favorites or to-read.
+Additionally, the app allows users to mark books as favorites or to-read.

 ## Features